kintohub/kintohub-docs/docs/environments.md

 3. Select the KintoBlock from the search dropdown.

-4. Click on the **X** icon displayed beside a KintoBlock to remove it.
+4. Click on the **X** icon displayed at the top right of the KintoBlock to remove it.

 5. Click on the **Deploy** button to deploy the environment.